64nYm3d3/CheatSheet/Web_Applications/Input Handling.md

 -`%<script>alert(1)</script>`

 Attacks that handle the exploit of come up often in many areas of web security.
 In situations where a NULL byte acts as a string delimiter, it can be used to terminate a filename or a query to some back end component.
-When NULL bytes are both tolerated and
+When NULL bytes are both tolerated and ignored arbitrary nullbytes can be used to defeat some blacklist-based filters.